TheCodingDojo/algorithms/recursion/intro-notes/Recursion.md

 If the recursive function also creates a data structure that takes up `n` space each recursive call, that additional space taken up needs to be multiplied to the call stack `m` space to calculate the total space complexity: `O(n) * O(m)` -> `O(n * m)` -> `O(nm)`.

+Because of this, iterative (non-recursive) solutions have a space complexity advantage.

 ---

 ## Pass By Value / Reference